jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

 Debugging commands
 ------------------
-In order to debug your Kubernetes deployment, you need to be able to inspect the state of the pods being used.
+In order to debug your JupyterHub deployment, you need to be able to inspect the state of the resources being used.
 The following are a few common commands for debugging.

 **Real world scenario:** Let's say you've got a JupyterHub deployed, and a user